-If we have paid for care, we will send you a monthly statement called a Summary of Benefits.
+After we pay for care, you will receive a Summary of Benefits.
 The Summary of Benefits will list the services your child received and the payments made by us and other payers.

 What Should I Do If I Receive A Bill For My Child's Medical Care?